Animal Jam Classic: Gameplay environment

 Jammers in Jamaa Township, the central hub of the game.

 Animal Jam Classic takes place in an area known as Jamaa, with various different biomes and customizable animals.
 New players can create an animal with a name that is composed of three simple words.
 From that point, players can customize and move it around in the gameplay environment.
-The original 6 virtual animals that could be utilized were the Bunny, Monkey, Wolf, Tiger, Panda, and Koala, though many more animals have been added.
+The original 6 virtual animals that could be utilized were the Bunny, Monkey, Wolf, Tiger, Panda, and Koala, though many more animals have since been added.

-Players can customize their own dens (virtual houses) with furniture, chat with other players, adopt pets, play mini-games, purchase in-game clothing and furniture with currency, trade items, attend parties, and go on various RPG-style adventures.
-There is an optional subscription-like membership feature available on the site that costs real money and lets players access certain exclusive in-game features.
+Players can customize their own dens (virtual houses) with furniture, chat with other players, adopt pets, play mini-games, purchase in-game clothing and furniture with in-game currency, trade items, attend parties, and go on various RPG-style adventures.
+There is an optional paid subscription-like membership feature available that allows players to access certain exclusive in-game features.

 Communication and safety

 Animal Jam Classic contains three versions of in-game chat, which offers various levels of restriction.
 Bubble Chat restricts players from typing messages but will allow them to select predefined words and phrases in a list.
 Safe Chat, the default setting, allows players to type words or phrases in a particular list which only the game permits, similar to a whitelist.
 Safe Chat Plus, which was previously available only to members but is now available for all players, allows players to type any word or phrase while being run through the game's safe chat filter.
 Parents can control players' chat settings from the site's parent dashboard.
 Players can report or block another player for unacceptable, intolerable, or inappropriate behavior.
 If a player is found chatting in an inappropriate way, the player may have their chat temporarily muted or even be suspended from logging on for a long period.

 Animal Jam Classic is free from outside advertising and adheres to a strict privacy policy.
 In October 2020, a data breach occurred where over 46 million player records were released and uploaded onto raidforums.com.
-To remedy this, Wildworks forced all players to immediately change their passwords.
+To remedy this, WildWorks forced all players to immediately change their passwords.